MahmoudZohdy/Process-Injection-Techniques/README.md

 NOTE:
 - In Process Hollowing Injection technique, it Crashes With Some 64bit process like System32\svchost.exe,...
 - In Process Ghosting injecting 32bit in 32bit work only on 32bit version of windows.
+- In Reflective DLL injection The Dll To inject should Depend only on Kernel32.dll and ntdll.dll for stability, as they are loaded at the same base address for all processes on the system, See Refrence[6] in the README for more info

-if you Know the Solution please let me know on abdelaziz.zohdy@gmail.com.
+if you Know the Solution please for the Process Hollowing and Process Ghosting let me know on abdelaziz.zohdy@gmail.com.
 ```

 # Refrence: